 Thinking through the intersection of faith and sexuality is not an easy task for anyone.
-If you are a LGBT or questioning youth or young adult and are looking for help, you have come to the right place!
-If you are the friend or family member of a LGBT or questioning youth you are also in the right place.
+If you are a LGBTQ or questioning youth or young adult and are looking for help, you have come to the right place!
+If you are the friend or family member of a LGBTQ or questioning youth you are also in the right place.
 (Parents – check out our Parent Resources page).
 We would love to talk with you and come alongside you on this journey.
 We would love to hear your story, questions, concerns, etc. and try to provide you with resources that fit your needs and faith.
-Please contact our Director of Pastoral Care, Jason, at email@example.com or call 773-572-5983.
-If you would like to speak to one of our LGBT staff members, just let Jason know.

-If you know of anyone, or yourself, who is LGBT or questioning and contemplating suicide, please immediately contact The Trevor Project here, a toll free 24 hour confidential hotline.
+If you know of anyone, or yourself, who is LGBTQ or questioning and contemplating suicide, please immediately contact The Trevor Project here, a toll free 24 hour confidential hotline.

 A great friend of The Marin Foundation, Dr. Warren Throckmorton, has released three free, downloadable resources regarding bullying prevention for youth in religious circles.
 You can find them here.

 Each year in April in high schools across the country there is the National Day of Silence, where LGBTQ youth and their allies vow to not talk today at school to bring awareness to the name-calling, bullying and harassment of them in schools.
 In response to this day there are many Christians out there who decide to pull their kids out of school in protest.

 The Marin Foundation believes that is the biggest mistake a Christian parent could possibly make.

 First, it breeds in our Christian youth the idea that if we don’t agree with something we protest and walk in the other direction.
 And in my opinion, there is no worse way to represent our Christian faith on such a day.